-- 16. These explicit references to the fulfilment of article VI-"obligations" in the 1972 SALT I, 1991 START, 2002 SORT and the 2010 New START treaties clearly show that the United States and the Union of Soviet Socialist Republics/Russian Federation recognize that such treaties are considered to be in fulfilment of the Non-Proliferation Treaty, thus complementing the Comprehensive Nuclear-Test-Ban Treaty, the Treaty on the Prohibition of Nuclear Weapons, a future fissile material cut-off treaty and subsequent treaties on further nuclear weapons disarmament. - 17.
-The authors, like many other States, are on record as having acknowledged and applauded the progress achieved by the implementation of these bilateral agreements.
-Unfortunately, it appears that this part of implementation of article VI is slowing down and there are even signs of a dangerous reversal. - 18.
-After the end of the Anti-Ballistic Missile (and Conventional Armed Forces in Europe Treaties, as well as the United States withdrawal from the Joint Comprehensive Plan of Action, the Intermediate-Range Nuclear Forces Treaty might cease to be in force by August 2019.
-The treaty has made a tangible contribution to the implementation of article VI and has a positive impact on security, in particular in Europe.
-The declaration of the suspension of compliance with the obligations under the Intermediate-Range Nuclear Forces Treaty by the United States and Russian Federation as well as the declaration of withdrawal under article XV under the Intermediate-Range Nuclear Forces Treaty runs counter to the implementation of the Non-Proliferation Treaty's article VI obligations.
-If no solution between the Russian Federation and the United States is found within the remaining period for withdrawal, a major achievement in the nuclear disarmament and non-proliferation architecture will fall away, opening up to a possible new arms race.
-This stands in clear contrast to the implementation of article VI obligations. - 19.
-Similarly, New START is set to expire in 2021.
-Despite the very positive achievement of New START limitations by February 5, 2018, there are currently no signs of discussions on extending the treaty as foreseen in article XIV nor of negotiations of a successor instrument.
-Failing to extend the treaty and in the future to replace it by a successor instrument bringing further reductions would amount to regressing on Non-Proliferation Treaty disarmament obligations.
-Dialogue on an extension and possible further reductions in a future new agreement between the United States and the Russian Federation would be in line with article VI obligations. - 20.
-It is generally accepted that the full implementation of article VI requires a legally binding norm to prohibit nuclear weapons, since otherwise a world free of nuclear weapons cannot be achieved nor maintained.
-This legally binding norm indispensable for the full implementation of article VI came about by the adoption by 122 countries of the Treaty on the Prohibition of Nuclear Weapons on 7 July 2017.
-The Treaty explicitly builds on the Non-Proliferation Treaty, as acknowledged in its preamble.
+16. These explicit references to the fulfilment of article VI "obligations" in the Interim Agreement (SALT I) of 1972, START I of 1991, SORT of 2002 and New START of 2010 clearly show that the United States and the Union of Soviet Socialist Republics/Russian Federation recognize that such treaties are considered to be in fulfilment of the Non-Proliferation Treaty.

+17. The authors, like many other States, are on record as having acknowledged and applauded the progress achieved by the implementation of these bilateral agreements.
+Unfortunately, it appears that this part of the implementation of article VI is slowing down, and there are even concrete signs of a dangerous reversal.

+18. After the Anti-Ballistic Missile Treaty and the Treaty on Conventional Armed Forces in Europe, as well as the withdrawal of the United States from the Joint Comprehensive Plan of Action, the Intermediate-Range Nuclear Forces Treaty has become the latest agreement to cease to be in force.
+That Treaty made a tangible contribution to the implementation of article VI and had a positive impact on security, in particular in Europe.
+The failure of the two parties to the Intermediate-Range Nuclear Forces Treaty to resolve implementation issues in accordance with the procedures therein resulted in the termination of the Treaty.
+The undoing of a major achievement in the nuclear disarmament and non-proliferation architecture runs counter to the implementation of the article VI obligations and leads to the dangerous spectre of the restationing of ground-launched intermediate-range missiles in Europe.
+Any restationing of such missiles in Europe and beyond by these two countries would stand in clear contrast to the implementation of article VI obligations.

+19. New START is set to expire in early 2026, requiring urgent negotiations for a successor instrument.
+Failing to replace it with a successor instrument that would bring further reductions would amount to regressing on Non-Proliferation Treaty disarmament obligations.
+Urgent dialogue on further reductions in a future new agreement between the United States and the Russian Federation would be in line with article VI obligations.

+20. It is generally accepted that the full implementation of article VI requires a legally binding norm to prohibit nuclear weapons, since otherwise a world free of nuclear weapons cannot be achieved or maintained.
+This legally binding norm, indispensable for the full implementation of article VI, came about by the adoption by 122 countries of the Treaty on the Prohibition of Nuclear Weapons on 7 July 2017.
+The Treaty explicitly builds on the Non-Proliferation Treaty, as acknowledged in its preamble:

-Reaffirming also that the full and effective implementation of the Treaty on the Non-Proliferation of Nuclear Weapons, which serves as the cornerstone of the nuclear disarmament and non-proliferation regime, has a vital role to play in promoting international peace and security,
+Reaffirming also that the full and effective implementation of the Treaty on the Non-Proliferation of Nuclear Weapons, which serves as the cornerstone of the nuclear disarmament and non-proliferation regime, has a vital role to play in promoting international peace and security